M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-10-VAE-zeroshot-part-2.md

 categories:
     - Computer Vision
     - Deep Learning
-excerpt: "Can a VAE reconstruct images from a unseen region of the latent space?"
+excerpt: "Can a VAE reconstruct images from an unseen region of the latent space?"
 tagline: "Walking a path through an unknown region of the latent space"
 header:
   overlay_image: /images/VAE_zeroshot/banner_2.png